The implantation of an embryo in the uterus is a crucial early step in establishing a successful pregnancy.

 So what is going on with the large number of genetically normal embryos which DON’T implant?
 Can we still blame lack of implantation on the poor embryo?
 Or the poor eggs?

 Perhaps in some cases we can – the eggs might not impart enough “energy” to the embryo to keep it dividing and implanting successfully.
-There’s certainly things we can do to help that situation – but THAT is another story (stay posted). ☺
+There may be factors that influence this situation – but THAT is another story (stay posted). ☺

 But in many cases, the failure might be at the implantation stage, and relate to the all important relationship between the uterine lining and the embryo.
 So lets look at all the things we know can make a uterine lining (also called the endometrium) more receptive and how we might be able to influence these.